Alt-Right And Counter-Protestors Face Off In Berkeley

 — Thomas Peele (@thomas_peele) August 5, 2018

-As counter-protestors marched along through the streets, the police blocked off any streets surrounding the perimeter of the park.

-Nearby, affiliates of the liberal bookstore Revolution Books set up a display and repeatedly chanted, “American was never great.”
+As counter-protesters marched along through the streets, the police blocked off any streets surrounding the perimeter of the park.
+Nearby, affiliates of the liberal bookstore Revolution Books set up a display and repeatedly chanted, “America was never great.”
 However, alt-right demonstrators proceeded to tear down their display shortly afterwards.

-Last year, another protest was held in that same general vicinity, which turned violent and bloody very quickly and seemed to be prompted by the election of Donald Trump.
+Last year, another protest was held in that same general vicinity, which turned violent and bloody very quickly, and seemed to be prompted by the election of Donald Trump.